 - 1 cup chicken broth

-- Add the stewed tomatoes, chicken, broth, garlic, salt, pepper, oregano, onion, mushrooms, and bell pepper to the slow cooker.
+- Add the diced tomatoes, tomato paste, chicken, broth, garlic, salt, pepper, Italian seasoning, onion, mushrooms, and bell pepper to the slow cooker.
 Stir.
 Nestle in the chicken thighs into the sauce.

 - Serve over rice and enjoy!

 - You can add red wine such as cabernet or red blend to crock pot chicken cacciatore.
 Only add two tablespoons of wine for the slow cooker doesn’t cook it off all the way, and it can be strong if you add any more.